TimeWalkOrg/building-mill-valley-ca-vasco/README.md

 ## Future Edits
-- Model is based on 1890 photo: look for 1920 versions to ensure accuracy
+- Model is based on c1894 photo: look for 1920 versions to ensure accuracy
+- Sign read "Allen & Roseveare" in 1920?